kevaschmim/hello-world/README.md

 My name is Kevin.

-I'm into books, computers, vidya games, and talking about Life, the Universe, and Everything.
+I'm into books, computers, video games, and talking about Life, the Universe, and Everything.

-Also disc golf. and coding. and spaghetti. not all at once or in that order.
+Also disc golf. and coding. and spaghetti.
+Not all at once or in that order.